Occupational Therapy OT

 A USAHS OT student works with a patient.

-An occupational therapist’s career can be rewarding as it involves helping individuals perform meaningful everyday activities.1 Not only is becoming an occupational therapist a rewarding career, it offers a promising salary.
-As of May 2024, the U.S. employed almost 150,500 occupational therapists who earned an average annual salary of $98,340.2
+An occupational therapist’s career can be rewarding as it involves helping individuals perform meaningful everyday activities.1 Not only is becoming an occupational therapist a fulfilling career, but it also offers a promising salary.
+As of May 2024, the U.S. employed almost 160,000 occupational therapists who earned an average annual salary of $98,340.
+2

 Considering those benefits and career prospects, how do you become an occupational therapist?

-In this post, we walk you through what is required to complete your occupational therapy education, how long it takes, specialty opportunities and more.
+Let’s walk through what is required to complete your occupational therapy education, how long it takes, specialty opportunities and more.
 With these steps to become an occupational therapist, you’ll know what it takes to launch your career as an exceptional occupational therapist.

 Table of Contents: